ArdonToonstra/fhir-questionnaire-to-pdf/README.md

 **Purpose**: The main orchestration engine.

 - Launches a headless Chrome browser (Puppeteer).
-- Reads every file in `/input`.
+- Reads every file in `/input` and processes all QuestionnaireResponses.
+- **Multi-QR Processing**: Combines multiple QuestionnaireResponses from the same Bundle into sections within a single PDF.
+- **Smart Data Extraction**: Extracts patient info from Patient resources or falls back to QuestionnaireResponse subject data.
+- **CarePlan Integration**: Displays CarePlan categories with clinical codes in the report header.
-- Injects the data and the LForms library into a template HTML page.
+- **Enhanced Template**: Injects data and LForms library into a responsive template with improved text wrapping.
 - **Sanitizes Data**: Removes answers that don't exist in the definition to prevent crashes.
 - **Normalizes Data**: Fixes minor mismatches (like http vs https system URLs) so answers don't disappear.
 - Prints the final rendered page as a PDF to `/output`.